 Performance Measure 3.2.
-Program Participants shall implement water, wetland and riparian protection measures based on soil type, terrain, vegetation, ecological function, harvesting system, state best management practices (BMPs), provincial guidelines and other applicable factors.
+Certified Organizations shall implement water, wetland and riparian protection programs based on soil type, terrain, vegetation, ecological function, harvesting system, state best management practices (BMPs), provincial guidelines and other applicable factors.

-- 1. Program addressing management and protection of rivers, streams, lakes, wetlands, other water bodies and riparian areas during all phases of management, including the layout and construction of roads and skid trails to maintain water reach, flow and quality. - 2.
+- 1. Program addressing management and protection of water quality and quantity of rivers, streams, lakes, wetlands, other water bodies and riparian areas during all phases of management. - 2.
 Mapping of rivers, streams, lakes, wetlands and other water bodies as specified in state or provincial best management practices and, where appropriate, identification on the ground. - 3.
-Documentation and implementation of plans to manage and protect rivers, streams, lakes, wetlands, other water bodies and riparian areas. - 4.
-Plans that address wet-weather events in order to maintain water quality (e.g., forest inventory systems, wet-weather tracts, definitions of acceptable operating conditions).
+Document and implement programs to manage and protect rivers, streams, lakes, wetlands, other water bodies and riparian areas. - 4.
+Programs that address wet-weather events in order to maintain water quality (such as: forest inventory systems, wet-weather tracts and definitions of acceptable operating conditions).